And did those feet in ancient time

 In the most common interpretation of the poem, Blake asks whether a visit by Jesus briefly created heaven in England, in contrast to the "dark Satanic Mills" of the Industrial Revolution.
 Blake's poem asks four questions rather than asserting the historical truth of Christ's visit.
-The second verse is interpreted as an exhortation to create an ideal society in England, whether or not there was a divine visit.
+The third verse is interpreted as an exhortation to create an ideal society in England, whether or not there was a divine visit.

 Text

 The original text is found in the preface Blake wrote for inclusion with Milton, a Poem, following the lines beginning "The Stolen and Perverted Writings of Homer & Ovid: of Plato & Cicero, which all Men ought to contemn: ..."